davidawad/davidawad.github.io/src/pages/about.md

 If you're reading this, you've taken the time to read my website.
 Thanks!
 I'll try to keep it brief.

-I'm an Egyptian American from Central Jersey.
+I'm an Egyptian American from Central New Jersey.
 Growing up, I got in fights, skipped classes, and wasn't a good student; but I called out bullies and supported my friends.
 I started college for musical theater but switched to a double in computer science and physics (It turns out I hated actors).
 I worked with big tech until 2016 when I left to start a nonprofit with John and Kelsey.
 I didn't know how to file articles of incorporation, but I could hand out McChickens off the hood of my Nissan.
 But it turned out the "non" in nonprofit was literal, so I took a job writing software while doing grad school.

 I spend any free time I have just having fun.
 That can be anything from field equations, water balloons, game theory, lego machines and writing standup.
 I'll be the first to tell you that I have done (and built) many stupid things, but I'm incredibly fortunate to have the love and acceptance of many friends over my short life.